 How to turn on Wi-Fi Calling

-Your phone should come with an instruction manual that explains how to set up Wi-Fi Calling, but you could just go to your carrier's website (links above) to find step-by-step guides.
+Go to your carrier's website to find step-by-step guides to setting it up.
 Most of the time you'll need to switch on an option under Settings, and perhaps notify your carrier that you plan to use Wi-Fi Calling.

 Once you're set up, simply use your phone as normal.
 You should see a new symbol (see top image) at the top of your phone when using Wi-Fi Calling.
 Keep in mind the other person/recipient doesn't need a device that supports Wi-Fi Calling (nor does he or she need to enable it with a carrier) for the feature to work.